 Digital Music Performance: How can we use technology to communicate complex thoughts and emotions and bring people together?

-Career Pathways: This challenge will help prepare students for almost any career in communications requiring content creation skills and teamwork such as video editing, web design, digital photography, theater, copywriting, live sound, and broadcast production.
+Career Pathways: This PBL Challenge will help prepare students for almost any career in communications requiring content creation skills and teamwork such as video editing, web design, digital photography, theater, copywriting, live sound, and broadcast production.